Antoine-Augustin Bruzen de La Martinière

-Antoine-Augustin Bruzen de La Martinière or de la Martiniere (1662 at Dieppe – 19 June 1746 in The Hague), was a French polymath.
+Antoine-Augustin Bruzen de La Martinière or de la Martiniere (1662 at Dieppe, Province of Normandy – 19 June 1746 in The Hague), was a French polymath.
 His main work was the Grand Dictionnaire Geographique Et Critique published in ten volumes between 1726 and 1739.

 Thanks to the munificence of his patrons, he lived at the court of Friedrich Wilhelm, Duke of Mecklenburg-Schwerin, then Francesco Farnese, Duke of Parma.
 He was also employed by king Philip V of Spain.

 Life

 La Martinière was born in Dieppe in 1662 and grew up in Paris with his uncle, the theologian and historian Richard Simon.

 In 1709 he went to the court of Duke Friedrich Wilhelm of Mecklenburg.
 After Friedrich Wilhelm's death in 1713, La Martinière entered the service of Francesco Farnese, the Duke of Parma, who sent him on a diplomatic mission to the Netherlands.

 In Amsterdam he undertook many translations and compilations.

 As Secretary of the Philip V, King of Sicily and Spain, La Martinière received a pension of 1,200 ECU.

 After several years in the Netherlands, La Martinière moved to the Hague, where he lived until his death in June 1746.